interval1066/bpe_framework/build_log.md

 Hashing the tokens rather than string manipulation is a completely faster approach and I don't even feel the need to use inline assembly.
 1000% more efficient.
 Added a vectorhash struct to effeiciently manipulate them as well.

 ### 9/9/2025 – Changed my mind about assembly with the Tensor class, removed the now redundant Transformer & LayerNorm classes as they are no longer needed with the for more flexible TransformerModel class.

+### 9/10/2025 – Moved the Todos and explanatory papers into their own folder.